wwarriner/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 ![!Containers docker hub website.](./images/containers_docker_hub_website.png)

-It is often a good idea to search the Github repo for an application or pipeline to see if a container has already been provided by the authors.
+It is often a good idea to search the GitHub repo for an application or pipeline to see if a container has already been provided by the authors.

 ## Containers on Cheaha